patrickkhoury11/ECO-ME-DH110-A8/README.md

 Key takeaways/Things to improve on:

-One button did not fade upon hovering, whereas the rest did
+* One button did not fade upon hovering, whereas the rest did.
-Solution: Fix this error by altering the hover interaction on the button to change into the faded variant Although my high fidelity prototype passed all of the color contrast checks, one user mentioned that a few colors on one page looked a little too similar in darkness/value
+> *Solution: Fix this error by altering the hover interaction on the button to change into the faded variant.*
+* Although my high fidelity prototype passed all of the color contrast checks, one user mentioned that a few colors on one page looked a little too similar in darkness/value.
-Solution: I widened the range of contrast between the two colors to address his concern
+> *Solution: I widened the range of contrast between the two colors to address his concern*

 [Link to the presenter form, with questions asked during the Cognitive Walk-Through present](https://forms.gle/grdZKaZfqi8sZrRY6)